rjferguson21/big-bang/docs/developer/ci-workflow.md

 ##### Big Bang Tests

 Assuming BigBang has installed successfully, additional tests residing within the `./tests` folder of this repository are run against the deployed cluster.
-These tests range from automated UI testing, to internal kubernetes resource validation and verification.

-TODO: Document these tests more once they are flushed out.
+Currently there are 3 test scripts that test the following:

+- wait for resources to be ready, ensures everything goes to running at a kubernetes level
+- curl VirtualService endpoints, to validate istio works + the UIs are up
+- fetch a list of non-IB images (this test never fails but provides some contextual info)

 #### Teardown